Product Manager Performance Goals: 5 Examples & Tips

 • Sales and profit goals:

-Product managers are sometimes faced with financial performance targets, including sales and profit goals.
-These goals reflect the commercial success of a product.
-Product managers need to develop strategies to increase sales and optimize profit margins without neglecting product quality or customer relationships – ideally they even use the latter to earn more profit or higher margins by creating more customer value.
+Product managers are sometimes faced with financial performance targets, including sales and profit targets.
+These targets reflect the economic success of a product.
+Product managers need to develop strategies to increase sales and optimize profit margins without neglecting product quality or customer relationships - ideally, they should even use the latter to truly deserve more profit or higher margins by creating more customer value.

 • Customer satisfaction: